 The world has gone digital and automation has become a critical success factor.
-Across all industries, enterprises leverage Robotic Process Automation (RPA) to automate business processes such as insurance claims processing, invoice processing, employee onboarding, support center, account reconciliation, patient outreach and many others.
+Across all industries, enterprises leverage the benefits of Robotic Process Automation (RPA) to automate business processes such as insurance claims processing, invoice processing, employee onboarding, support center, account reconciliation, patient outreach, and many others.
 These automated services allow companies to offer their users 24/7 experience with unprecedented levels of accuracy and reliability.

 To keep up with the business and customer needs, automation must continue to evolve to include a new class of products that “reason and learn.”
 A new era of digital transformation is led by a Digital Workforce that combines artificial intelligence (AI) and cognitive automation, mixed with the right amount of human interaction.
 This next generation of automation addresses specific challenges in each vertical and industry.

-Understanding when the combination of AI — such as machine learning (ML), natural language processing (NLP), cognition, data modeling — and RPA is beneficial will be critical to the success of any company that is undergoing a digital transformation.
+Understanding when the combination of AI — such as machine learning (ML), natural language processing (NLP), cognition, data modeling — and robotic process automation (RPA+AI) is beneficial will be critical to the success of any company that is undergoing a digital transformation.
 A few examples include:

 - Data synthesis: Today, data comes from multiple sources and in structured or unstructured formats.
 Using AI to extract critical data and feeding it to RPA is a critical step in this process to ensure a smooth flow of accurate information.

-- Understanding context: An important step in a full cycle automation is to understand the right instructions or intent.
+- Understanding context: An important step in full-cycle automation is to understand the right instructions or intent.
 The process of applying cognition here is to assist RPA in determining the right next steps based on what a user is trying to accomplish.
 Leveraging NLP to “read” and “understand” information in an email can help with the routing or process selection.

-According to IDC, the worldwide spend for cognitive/Artificial Intelligence (AI) systems will exceed $57 billion at a compound annual growth rate of 50.1% through 2021.
-As the implementation of AI and cognitive automation continues to grow, business must determine how to apply cognitive automation to improve adoption and yield return on investment.
+According to IDC, the worldwide spend for cognitive/AI systems will exceed $57 billion at a compound annual growth rate of 50.1% through 2021.
+As the implementation of AI and cognitive automation continues to grow, businesses must determine how to apply cognitive automation to improve adoption and yield return on investment.